-UCLA’s Department of Microbiology, Immunology and Molecular Genetics is seeking to fill an Assistant Project Scientist position.
-The Assistant Project Scientist candidate will perform independent research on the mechanisms that regulate the host innate immune response to viral infections and investigate how these responses contribute to antiviral immunity, autoimmunity, inflammation, and cell death.
+UCLA’s Institute for Society and Genetics is seeking to fill an Assistant Project Scientist position.
+The Project Scientist candidate will perform independent research on the mechanisms of epigenetic regulation in germ cells.

-The Assistant Project Scientist will also be responsible for developing new, independent projects and research directions as well as writing and submitting competitive grant applications.
-The Assistant Project Scientist position is a 12 month non-Senate position.
+The Project Scientist will also be responsible for training and supervision of lab members, preparation of manuscripts and grant applications, and development of new projects.
+The Project Scientist position is a 12 month non-Senate position.

-Oversee undergraduates, graduate students and new postdoctoral trainees in the lab.
+Teach techniques to undergraduates, graduate students and postdoctoral trainees in the lab;

-The candidate will report directly to the Principal Investigator and will successfully carry out experiments and analyze the data generated with minimal to no supervision.
+The candidate will report directly to the Principal Investigator and will successfully carry out experiments and analyze the data generated with minimal to no supervision; and

 University policy is intended to be consistent with the provisions of applicable State and Federal laws.

 The Institute is particularly interested in candidates who have experience working with students from a diverse background and a demonstrated commitment to improving access to higher education for disadvantaged students or The (School) at UCLA is committed to building a more diverse faculty, staff and student body as it responds to the changing population and education needs of California and the nation.